Looease/guess-the-character/README.md

 # Guess the  character

-This is a full stack TypeScript express app.
+This is a full stack TypeScript/Express app.

 Accessing:
 The app uses pnpm as a package manager.